 How long do birds sing?

-While attracting a mate may be an insignificant factor after females have begun nesting, males and females will defend their territories into fall and even winter!
+Bird song will decrease the deeper into the breeding season you are listening.
+How long a male bird will sing depends on the species and breeding location!
+Some species of bird can be heard singing all year.
+While attracting a mate may is not important to a male bird, after successful mating attempts and females have begun nesting, males and females will defend their territories into fall and even winter!
 In fact, a migratory species like the Yellow Warbler may stop singing in the nonbreeding season, but they will still defend their winter territories using sound!
 Successful males can and will continue singing late into the breeding season.
 How cool?!

 Strengthen your bird biology skills with The Handbook of Bird Biology.